• Skip to primary navigation

 • Pinch salt

-• 1 cup unsalted butter, very softened
+• 1 cup unsalted butter, softened at room temp

 • 1 cup brown sugar